sivabalaji1986/entity-sense/README.md

 -- Connect to Postgres instance psql postgres

--- Create a dedicated DB user for the app
-CREATE USER entityadmin WITH ENCRYPTED PASSWORD '<<ENTITY_PASSWORD_TO_BE_USED>>';
+-- Create a dedicated DB user for the app - Replace ENTITY_PASSWORD_TO_BE_USED with your actual Password CREATE USER entityadmin WITH ENCRYPTED PASSWORD '<<ENTITY_PASSWORD_TO_BE_USED>>';

 -- Enable pgvector extension (required for vector storage & similarity search)